Last updated: 9th October 2018

 How do I search for many individuals in batch?

-If you have a list of individual unit ID (e.g. CAM000654) in an excel file (or any tab delimited format): click on the Units table, click on [..] next to the search bar (top right), click on Filter list, copy the desired row of Unit IDs into the text box and click enter.
+If you have a list of individual unit IDs (e.g. CAM000654)¬†in an excel file (or any tab delimited format): click on the Units table, click on [..] next to the search bar (top right), click on Filter list,¬†copy the desired row of Unit IDs¬ into the text box and click enter.
 If you search “654” all the unit IDs finishing in “654” will come up.

 How do I upload a new set of sequences?

-- First make sure all the samples are in the database.
-There will be a separate post on this
+- First make sure all the samples are in the database (see above)

-- Associate your samples with a ‘Record Set’.
+- Associate your samples with a ‘Record Set’ (Instructions can be found here).
 Publications and ongoing projects are stored as Record Sets and these can be used to group individuals.
 One individual can be in multiple Record Sets.
 First make a new Record Set if there isn’t one already for your project.
 Include the Title of the paper as the Name field and the DOI and authorship in Comments.

 - Upload ‘Sample Accession Numbers’ to Units.
 These are the ENA accession numbers that are unique to a biological sample (not a sequence dataset).
 You can add these manually or import using the Windows Earthcape client on the laptop.